Criminal barristers in England and Wales vote for all-out strike

 Members of the Criminal Bar Association are in conflict with the Government over jobs and pay.

-Criminal barristers in England and Wales have voted in favour of an all-out strike next month in a row with the Government over jobs and pay.
+Criminal barristers in England and Wales have voted in favour of an all-out strike in a row with the Government over jobs and pay.

 Members of the Criminal Bar Association (CBA) have been walking out on alternate weeks but were balloted on whether to escalate the industrial action with an indefinite, uninterrupted strike that would start on September 5.